tytusdunin/kokosznicka/readme.md

 ## 💡 Introduction
 **Kokosznicka** (kkszn) was created to be a fast compromise between accuracy and complexity.
 While not as accurate and sophisticated as the (currently unpublished) algorithm by Daniel Śledziński [[LINK]](https://journals.indexcopernicus.com/api/file/viewByFileId/113053), kokosznicka seeks to improve upon the widely used Polish hyphenation dictionary for the Knuth algorithm (created by Hanna Kołodziejska and improved upon by Bogusław Jackowski and Marek Ryćko) in that it **prioritizes accuracy in determining the correct number of syllables in each word**.

 Any commits and suggestions for improvement are welcome!
-The ultimate goal is to create a fast and fairly simple algorithm which effectively hyphenates polish text according to the formalized rules for Polish hyphentation and produces a human-like hyphenation.
+The ultimate goal is to create a fast and fairly simple algorithm which effectively hyphenates polish text according to the formalized rules and produces a human-like hyphenation.

 ## 🔧 Usage